The declaration types

 Modules and preambles can only be loaded in the model scope (not inside another module for instance).

-For these you must also pass load arguments if there are any in the declaration of the module or preamble you want to load.
+In the load declaration you must also pass load arguments if the declaration of the module or preamble you want to load requires any such load arguments.

 # Here we pass the load arguments a, b, c to the module load.